franleplant/nosleepjavascript-blog/content/blog/docker-essentials-for-front-end-developers/index.md

 this executable is called a _container_ and it is treated by your host OS as just another process.

-Take a moment to think the big leap of the final statement, this means that by using Docker you have encapsulated an entire Operating System (OS), dependencies, configurations, startup commands, etc into a single runnable process in your
+Take a moment to think about the big leap of the final statement, this means that by using Docker you have encapsulated an entire Operating System (OS), dependencies, configurations, startup commands, etc into a single runnable process in your